Bitcliq-Technologies/supplyChainETH-workshop/docs/EthereumOverview.md

 * Consensus rules: Consensus rules are defined in the reference specification (Yellow Paper);
 * Transactions: Are network messages that include (among other things) a sender, recipient, value, and data payload.
 * State machine: State transitions are processed by the Ethereum Virtual Machine (EVM).
 EVM programs, called "smart contracts," are written in high-level languages (e.g. Solidity) and compiled to bytecode for execution on the EVM.
 * Data structures: Ethereum’s state is stored locally on each node as a database (ex.
-LevelDB), which contains the transactions and system state in a serialized hashed data structure called a Merkle Patricia Tree.
+LevelDB), which contains the transactions and system state.
-* Consensus algorithm: Ethereum uses Bitcoin’s consensus model, Nakamoto Consensus, which uses sequential single-signature blocks, weighted in importance by PoW (Proff of Work) to determine the longest chain and therefore the current state.
-Currently, Ethereum is transitioning to PoS (Proff of Stake) weighted voting system for Ethereum version 2.0;
+* Consensus algorithm: Ethereum uses Bitcoin’s consensus model, Nakamoto Consensus, which uses sequential single-signature blocks, weighted in importance by PoW (Proof of Work) to determine the longest chain and therefore the current state.
+Currently, Ethereum is transitioning to PoS (Proof of Stake) weighted voting system for Ethereum version 2.0;
 * Economic security: Ethereum currently uses a PoW algorithm called Ethash, but as mentioned before, PoS will be used on the Ethereum version 2.0;
 * Clients: Client software that runs on the nodes.